Golden age of American animation: Initial Years and Color Rhapsodies

-While Charles Mintz was fired from Paramount & Universal, he was still in charge of his own cartoon operation producing Krazy Kat cartoons for Columbia Pictures.
-After creating Toby the Pup for RKO Pictures, who later discontinued it in favor of Van Beuren Studios, he soon moved to create more shorts for Columbia, his most notable series was one featuring a boy named Scrappy, created by Dick Huemer in 1931.
-Despite Scrappy was a big break for Mintz and was also his most successful creation, Huemer was fired from the Mintz Studio in 1933.
-In 1934, Mintz, like most other animation studios at the time, also attempted to answer Disney's use of Technicolor, and began making color cartoons through the Color Rhapsodies series; the series was originally in either Cinecolor or two-strip Technicolor, but moved to three-strip Technicolor after Disney's contract with Technicolor expired in 1935.
+Columbia Pictures distributed Walt Disney Productions' films from 1930 to 1932.
+While Disney's former producer Charles Mintz was fired from Paramount and Universal, he was still in charge of his own cartoon operation producing Krazy Kat cartoons for Columbia Pictures.
+After creating Toby the Pup for RKO Pictures, who later discontinued it in favor of Van Beuren Studios, he soon moved to create more shorts for Columbia.
+His most notable series was one featuring a boy named Scrappy, created by Dick Huemer in 1931.
+Although Scrappy was a big break for Mintz and was also his most successful creation, Huemer was fired from the Mintz Studio in 1933.
+In 1934, Mintz, like most other animation studios at the time, also responded to Disney's use of Technicolor and began making color cartoons through the Color Rhapsodies series; the series was originally in either Cinecolor or two-strip Technicolor, but moved to three-strip Technicolor after Disney's contract with Technicolor expired in 1935.

-With the exception of Holiday Land (1934) and The Little Match Girl (1937, both of which were nominated for an Academy Award), the series failed to garner attention, and by 1939, Mintz was largely indebted to Columbia Pictures.
+With the exception of Holiday Land (1934) and The Little Match Girl (1937), both of which were nominated for an Academy Award, the series failed to garner attention, and by 1939, Mintz was largely indebted to Columbia Pictures.
 As a result, Mintz sold his studio to Columbia.
-Columbia renamed the studio to Screen Gems; and Mintz died by the end of the year.
+Columbia renamed the studio to Screen Gems, and Mintz died by the end of the year.
 Columbia also sub-contracted Ub Iwerks to produce cartoons from his own studio from 1937 until 1940.